• Skip to primary navigation

 Jump to Recipe Print Recipe

-Crispy tofu chunks are drenched in sweet and spicy gingery sauce and served up with broccoli and rice to make this flavor-packed General Tso's tofu.
-Better than takeout, and almost as easy!
+Crispy tofu chunks are drenched in a sweet, spicy, gingery sauce and served with broccoli and rice to make this flavor-packed General Tso's tofu.
+A 30-minute vegan meal that's better than takeout and almost as easy!

 Jump to: